 Buses and ferries aren’t likely to be running.

 You can also walk without ever having to go outside.
 Many of the city’s malls and residential complexes are linked by covered walkways and underground passageways and to the subway system.
 You could say these are our secret passageways! 😉 These passageways are also great to avoid the horrid heat and humidity of the summer.

 Example underground route

-From there you can walk through to Alexandra House, Prince’s Building, Chater House, the Landmark, Entertainment Building, the IFC and then even as far as the Shun Tak Centre in Sheung Wan.
+From there you can walk through to Alexandra House, Prince’s Building, Chater House, the Landmark, Entertainment Building, the IFC, and even as far as the Shun Tak Centre in Sheung Wan.

 Places that are most likely to be open during a T8

-It’s a curious sight to non-HKers who arrive in Hong Kong to what they back home might consider a balmy 12°C to find a city full of people dressed in puffy jackets.
+It’s a curious sight to non-HKers who arrive here to what they back home might consider a balmy 12° Celcius to find a city full of people dressed in puffy jackets.
 You in your shirt and shorts might laugh, but you’ll soon find that there’s a reason we’re all dressed like this.
 Cold, humidity, wind chill and poorly insulated homes can really leave you shivering, as two of my good friends from Chicago discovered one December.
 Our advice?
 Layers and a good windbreaker.

 Heat and humidity combined make for some dreadful summers in Hong Kong.
 If you’re brave enough (or love hot weather enough) to be here during the heat, carry water, drink constantly and wear light fabrics and a hat, but also carry a sweater and a scarf with you.
 With the AC on at full blast, you’ll quickly find yourself freezing indoors.